 - The court may order an evaluation either after a hearing or if the parties agree; whereas, before, the judge could order the evaluation without a hearing or agreement.

 - Before the change, the court order required evaluation of the child, the parents and the parental homes.
-The new law adds to these the judge’s option to request evaluation of any other issue.
+The new law adds to the judge’s option to request an evaluation of any other issue.

-- The new law fine tunes and adds direction to evaluators about professional and evidentiary standards, appropriate avenues of inquiry, recordkeeping requirements and the content of the final report.
+- The new law fine-tunes and adds direction to evaluators about professional and evidentiary standards, appropriate avenues of inquiry, recordkeeping requirements and the content of the final report.

 - A new provision allows psychometric testing if certain standards are met and procedures followed, presumably to help understand whether a person’s capacity to parent by administering a standardized test attempting to assess personality, ability, character and so on.